 - Brief description of project, including how the final work product will be disseminated.
 Applicants are encouraged to be succinct and the description is not to exceed three (3) pages.

 - Detailed work schedule and project budget, showing the grant amount requested from the Fitch Foundation and how this money will be spent.

 - Curriculum Vita, including professional and academic background, and past and present grants received.

 - Two (2) letters of support for the project to be included with the application.
 These may be emailed directly to Foundation staff ([email protected]) or submitted as part of a complete packet.

 Selection Process & Completion of Grant

-Grants are awarded at the discretion of the Foundation.
-Recipients will be notified by email in the Spring of 2016.
-Projects must be completed within twelve (12) months of the grant award.
+The Fitch Foundation will select one applicant as its recommendation to the Kress Foundation for potential funding; ultimate decision-making is that of the Kress Foundation.
+Recipients will be notified by e-mail in the Spring of 2024.
+Projects must be completed within twelve (12) months of the grant award, except when the Trustees approve an extension.
 All grantees will be assigned a Trustee advisor who will provide feedback and guidance throughout the project.

 Typically, grant awards are divided into equal payments, the first being presented upon the award of the grant.
 Substantial written progress reports are required for all subsequent payments.
 The final payment is awarded only upon completion of the project.

 The Foundation shall be acknowledged in all publications.
 The Trustees reserve the right to publish the results if the recipient does not.
 The grant recipient must sign a release to the Foundation permitting such publication.
 Proper credit will be given to the grant recipient.